 Let me begin with a story.
 Virgin Atlantic took on the project to improve the design of their reclining chairs on their airplanes.
 Many stalwart designers were roped in.
 Many designs were presented.
 But none of the designs was a hit.
 Then on the horizon came a young designer, Joe Ferry.
 Ferry was already working at Virgin in the capacity of a designer.
 He asked if he could give this project a go and was, in return, given a free hand.
 And then the herringbone-configured Virgin private sleeper suites were born.
 Had Virgin Founder, Richard Branson not given Ferry this creative freedom, would Virgin be ahead of the pack with millions of happy fliers?
 All Branson did here was that he gave an intrapreneur the opportunity he/she needs.
-Intrapreneurs, much like entrepreneurs, are a breed of achievers who drive the organization, explore unexpected directions and give a business an interesting new dimension that spurs growth…but they do so from within the organization.
+Intrapreneurs, much like entrepreneurs, are a breed of achievers who drive the organisation, explore unexpected directions and give a business an interesting new dimension that spurs growth…but they do so from within the organisation.

 As I look around and see the constantly shape-shifting market dynamics and growing challenges, it becomes clear that only the innovative will survive.
-We have to constantly work towards building intrapreneurs within our organizations.
+We have to constantly work towards building intrapreneurs within our organisations.
 Why am I such a big fan of intrapreneurship?
 Here is a basic laundry list

 The millennials are here – how will you retain them?

 We can’t ignore the fact that very soon 75% of the workforce is going to comprise of millennials.
 What does this have to do with intrapreneurship you ask?
 How’s this for a reason – research shows that millennials are the true entrepreneur generation.
 When the past generations dreamed of perks, the millennials are focused on doing more, delivering more value, and being their own boss.